-Hello and welcome Maxim Jakubowski to my site.
-He has so graciously agreed to be interviewed.
+Hello and welcome Heaven Liegh Eldeen to my site.
+She has so graciously agreed to be interviewed.

 So lets begin…